BlinkingStar7/Vim/markdown.md

 * __When you want to put `<br />`__
 	* You should end your sentence with _two or more spaces_.
 Or,
 	* You need to seperate paragraphs with _one or more blank lines_.

+## Blocks and inlines
+* Documents are a sequence of Blocks
+	* paragraph, block quotation, list, heading ...
+	* Blocks often contain other blocks
+	* Some block(like headings and paragraphs) contain inline context
+		* text, links, code spans ...
+* Block indicator takes precedence over inline structure
+* Continaer blocks(who can possess other blocks) and leaf blocks

+### Leaf blocks
+* Thematic breaks
+	* line consisting of 0-3 spaces of indentation and three or more `-`, `_`, `*`
+	* Can put spaces between them `(EX) - - - - - `
+	* But no other characters in the line
+	* Do not need blank lines before or after
+	* Can interrupt paragraphs

+* ATX headings
+	* Series of # plus at least one space and contents for heading
+	* This is not a heading `#5 bolt` or `#hashtag`
+	* Do not need blank lines before or after
+	* Can interrupt paragraphs
+	* There is a setext headings which put an underline as a heading indicator

+* Indented code blocks
+	* Start with 4 or more spaces
+	* Can contain several blank lines inside
+	* And end with another block(which doesn't meet indentation rule)
+	* Contents are not interpreted as markdown
+	* __Can't interrupt a paragraph(need a preceding blank line)__
+	* But no need to put blank line after indented code blocks

+* Fenced code blocks
+	* Start with three \` or ~ characters followed by info string
+	* Can interrupt a paragraph

+* Paragraphs
+	* A Sequence of __non-balnk lines that cannot be interpreted as other blocks__
+	* Contents are striped
+	* Every consecutive tabs and spaces are treated only once (HTML thing)

+* Blank lines
+	* Blank lines between blocks are ignored, except for determining whether a list is tight or loose

+### Continaer blocks
+* Block quotes
+	* Start with 0-3 spaces of indentation and > charater
+	* Can omit > charater (if the content is continuous paragraph)
+	* If you want to put indendted code block inside, start with 5 spaces

 ## Block quotes